Moving home with Vodafone

 Upgrade your download speed

-Vodafone offers two fibre speeds as standard – 35Mbps and 63Mbps – both of which are widely available, so if you want to upgrade to Superfast 2, as Vodafone refers to its 63Mbps speed, it should be easy to do so.
+Vodafone offers two superfast fibre speeds – 35Mbps and 63Mbps – both of which are widely available, so if you want to upgrade to Fibre 2, as Vodafone refers to its 63Mbps speed, it should be easy to do so.